pragmagrid/pragmagrid.github.io/_posts/pragma36/2019-04-21-pragma36-resources.md

 #### Resources working group Breakout session

 Please follow these links  to the Google doc pages for each Session

+Examples of topics (not limited to these):
+- edge computing
+- DTN
+- Students projects
+- AI

 [Session 1][s5]